dmartinezphd/dmartinezphd.github.io/about.md

 ![Picture of ME](assets/images/profile.jpg)

 I am a chemical engineer, environmental scientist, and published author, with a passion for research and writing about thermodynamics, environmental science, technology, and data analysis.
 All of my degrees are in Chemical Engineering (BS/MS/PHD) and have benefited from a diverse career as a NASA scientist, as a postdoctoral fellow studying energy-society linkages, and as an Environmental Science Professor doing scholarly work and teaching courses in energy sustainability, atmospheric science, and environmental quantitative reasoning.
 Recently, I decided to leave my academic institution to pursue research full time operating through my LLC Ranom Walk Research.
-While teaching was rewarding, my heart is in research and development and I want to spend this part of my career focusing on environmental sensor technology and data sceince.
+While teaching was rewarding, my heart is in research and development and I want to spend this part of my career focusing on environmental sensor technology and data science.
 I'm particularly interested in ground and space-based sensing of the atmosphere and how it impacts weather, climate, and health.

 ## Relevant Education